javier-lopez/javier.io/blog/en/_posts/2020-12-01-host-several-sites-in-a-single-box-with-docker-and-traefik.md

 ###### {{ page.date | date_to_string }}

-[Docker](https://www.docker.com/) is great and everything however one of the few things that I think could improve is how it's deployed to production.
-There are many alternatives nevertheless many of them seems over complicated or expensive.
+[Docker](https://www.docker.com/) is great and everything, however one of the few things that I think could improve is how it's deployed to production.
+There are many alternatives, nevertheless many of them seems over complicated or expensive.
 I don't want to spend my free time or money on them, for small/personal projects I'd prefer to host everything in a single node.

-So today I started reviewing the state of the art and found several alternatives, one of them caught my eye because of its simplicity and elegance, I'm describing it here for my future me.
+So today I started reviewing the state of the art and found several alternatives, one of them caught my eye because of its simplicity and elegance, I'll describe it here for my future me.

 **[![](/assets/img/traefik-docker-compose.png)](/assets/img/traefik-docker-compose.png)**